qurle/type/README.md

 ![themes and fonts of type](https://github.com/qurle/type/blob/main/.github/style.png)

 Type is local and private and works even in offline mode.
-Export and upload markdown and text files, copy and paste webiste pages.
+Export, publish and upload markdown and text files, copy and paste webiste pages.
 Right in your browser.

 ## mark it down
 Every note is markdown file.